Processor plugins process metrics as they pass through and immediately emit results based on the values they process.

 Supported Telegraf processor plugins

-converter) processor plugin is used to change the type of tag or field values.
+The Converter processor plugin is used to change the type of tag or field values.
 In addition to changing field types, it can convert between fields and tags.
 Values that cannot be converted are dropped.

-enum) processor plugin allows the configuration of value mappings for metric fields.
+The Enum processor plugin allows the configuration of value mappings for metric fields.
 The main use case for this is to rewrite status codes such as

 green by numeric values such as